Paperspace/Docs/explore-train-deploy/workflows/gradient-actions.md

   image: bash:5
 ```

 If you want to run multiple commands, the `script@v1` action allows you to pass a `script` in a [literal-style HereDoc](https://lzone.de/cheat-sheet/YAML#yaml-heredoc-multiline-strings) denoted by `|-`.
-The pipe will preserve newlines and the dash will remove extra newlines after the block.
+The pipe character will preserve newlines and the dash will remove extra newlines after the block.

-Note: The image you provide will need to have `bash` available in it's PATH.
+Note: The image you provide will need to have `bash` available in its PATH.

 ## git-checkout